sweetest-framework/sweetest/GUIDELINES.md

 * `AuthManager` is configured to be  a real instance (`requireReal<AuthManager>()`) as it's the class under test.
 * Access to `AuthManager` is added (`val instance by dependency<AuthManager>()`) as there needs to be interaction with the instance.
 * The `BackendGateway` is implemented as a fake by adding `val backend by steps<BackendFakeSteps>()`.
-* As writing the test you might figure out that also access to `SessionStore` is useful (`val sessionStore by dependency<SessionStore>()`): even though it's just a mock (as it's not configured otherwise) you still can perform verifications with it.
+* As writing the test we might figure out that also access to `SessionStore` is useful (`val sessionStore by dependency<SessionStore>()`): in the example it's used to perform verifications on it.

 But why is `backend` just called `backend` and not `backendGateway`?
 And why is it public?
 For an explanation have a look at ["Can there be too much abstraction?"](#can-there-be-too-much-abstraction).